Pandaqi/Tiamo-Pastoor/tiamopastoor/content/books/wildebyte-arcades/handheld-disk/uptopia-falls/index.md

 links: ""

 logline: |
   Wildebyte falls into a new game---literally.
-They must climb out by playing the game, jumping higher and higher, until they reach the top.
-But every level has new secrets, while a single fall means they have to start all over.
+They must climb out by playing the game, jumping higher and higher, until they reach the top shrouded in mist.
+Every level holds new secrets, while a single fall means they have to start all over.

 blurb: |
   Wildebyte falls into a new game and hits rock bottom.
 They can only climb out by playing the game, jumping higher and higher, until they reach the top.